 Employee development planning is almost universally recognized as a strategic tool for continued growth, productivity and ability to retain valuable employees.
-Managing the Academy's development planning process is a current and on-going process.
-Short term plans for projects, long term plans for the Academy, career development plans for the employee and skill building for the immediate performance deficiencies are all a part of professional development.
+Managing the School's development planning process is a current and on-going process.
+Short term plans for projects, long term plans for the School, career development plans for the employee and skill building for the immediate performance deficiencies are all a part of professional development.

+Professional developmental process has proven to be a great benefit to the School and to the individual employee success.
 The professional development available to all employees includes, but is not limited to the following: